-Cheesequake State Park might be a small area, but it offers a large variety of unique recreational activities from camping, swimming, and picnicking to kayak tours, hunting, and mountain biking.
+Cheesequake State Park might be a small area, but it offers many unique recreational activities, from camping, swimming, and picnicking to kayak tours, hunting, and mountain biking.
 The six-acre Hooks Creek Lake is perfect to go with the whole family!
-Cheesequake is the only park where the northern hardwood forest meets a southern pine barrens ecosystem at sea level offering birders and hikers a remarkable diversity of native flora and fauna in a healthy, natural environment.
+Cheesequake is the only park where the northern hardwood forest meets a southern pine barren ecosystem at sea level offering birders and hikers a remarkable diversity of native flora and fauna in a healthy, natural environment.
 Playgrounds, concession stands, restrooms, and changing areas are available lakeside.

 1304 Sloatsburg Rd, Ringwood, NJ 07456

 Lakes In New Jersey: Ringwood State Park offers visitors various recreational activities.
 The park is also home to several beautiful country manors and botanical gardens open to the public year-round.
 The recreation area features picnic tables, bathhouses, and a food concession.
 Boat rentals are available for fishing and canoeing, and the surrounding park features botanical gardens, historic manors, and more than a dozen trails.

 155 Tomahawk Trail, Sparta Township, NJ 07871

 Tomahawk Lake Waterpark is conveniently located just one hour from the George Washington Bridge in Sparta, New Jersey.
 The park grounds are situated on 200 breathtaking acres that come complete with everything a family could ask for, including an 18-hole miniature golf course, a rustic outdoor beer garden featuring live music on the weekends; refreshment stands, a souvenir shop, softball field, horseshoe pits, and volleyball areas, an old fashioned picnic area with more than 800 tables and New Jersey’s most famous white sand beach featuring a crystal clear 20-acre lake for swimming and boating!